-- a) To deny the complaint, thereby sustaining the site visitor(s); - b) To sustain the complaint, thereby requiring action be taken toward the site visitor(s); - c) To pursue the matter further, either by further correspondence with the parties involved, or by means of a special fact-finding group, to provide additional information on which to reach a decision.
+- a) To deny the complaint, thereby sustaining the site visitor(s) - b) To sustain the complaint, thereby requiring that action be taken toward the site visitor(s) - c) To pursue the matter, either by further correspondence with the parties involved, or by means of a special fact-finding group, to provide additional information on which to reach a decision

 [The procedures outlined above are taken primarily from two sources, with minor amendments.
-The first source is the Final Report of the Task Force on Accreditation, accepted by ABAI Executive Council on May 27, 1991.
-The second source is the literature on "Accreditation Procedures" of the American Psychological Association.]
+The first source is the Final Report of the Task Force on Accreditation, accepted by the ABAI Executive Council on May 27, 1991.
+The second source is the literature on the accreditation procedures of the American Psychological Association (APA).]

-ABAI Guide for Accreditation Site Visitors and Members of the Accreditation Board
+ABAI Guide for Site Visitors and Members of the Accreditation Committee

-The purpose of this guide is to present the more salient features of the ABAI accreditation service as they pertain to the site visitors.
-Many of these features are taken from the APA Accreditation Handbook.
-The information is viewed as a supplement to the principles and procedures set forth in the Report of the Task Force on Accreditation dated May 27, 1991.
+The purpose of this guide is to present the more salient features of the ABAI accreditation program as they pertain to site visitors.
+Many of these features are taken from APA accreditation materials.